 - 1. Visual therapy; - 2.
-Two pair of glasses as a substitute for bifocals; and - 3.
-Non-network care without Prior Authorization.
+Two pair of glasses as a substitute for bifocals; - 3.
+Non-network care without Prior Authorization; and - 4.
+Lasik surgery.

 Prescription Drug Benefits

 We will provide coverage for Prescription Drugs when prescribed by a licensed Provider and obtained at an in-network pharmacy or through the mail order program.
 Coverage for Prescription Drugs includes generic, brand name, and specialty drugs.